billchaison/Linux-Trix/README.md

 # Linux-Trix
 An assortment of techniques that can be used to exploit Linux.
+These methods apply to edge cases; they are not the common exploits that you see written up in dozens of places on the web.
 Most of these assume that you have or can attain root privileges on the host.
 You will need to change IP addresses and other references in the examples to fit your environment.

 ## >> Stuffing commands into an existing ssh session